 The original version of this map was part of a book for which D’Anville produced several items.
 This was Father Pierre François Xavier de Charlevoix’s Histoire de L’Isle Espagnole ou de S. Domingue, the first volume of which was published in Paris in 1730.
 This was one of the first books to be dedicated to the history of the island and this map was part of an important source for the history and geography of the Caribbean region.

 Unlike some of the other maps in the volume, this regional representation was reproduced and reissued with corrections.
 The first state was dated in March 1730 and does not include the cartouche around the title; an example is available here: https://gallica.bnf.fr/ark:/12148/btv1b53009190d/f2.item .

-This second state, dated March 1731, has a few geographic corrections on the first, possibly proof, state.
+The second state, dated March 1731, has a few geographic corrections on the first, possibly proof, state.
 One of these is the repositioning of the name of the Rio Bravo River and Presidio de San Juan.
 The cartouche frame has also been added.
-This was the state included with the Histoire.
+An example is here: https://www.raremaps.com/gallery/detail/60629op .